|(Alfredo James Pacino)|

 he has a daughter, Julie Marie (* 1989) from his short relationship with the dancer Jan Terrant

-has twins (* January 2001) with his girlfriend Beverly D'Angelo
+has twins (* January 2001) from his relationship with Beverly D'Angelo

-he is the son of Salvatore Pacino, an insurance salesman, and Rose Pacino
+he is the son of Salvatore Pacino, an insurance salesman, and Rose (née Gerardi) Pacino

 his father Salvatore left his mother, and his parents were divorced when Al was 2 years old